 This blog is about my garden located in Melbourne, Australia, where summer heat and long periods without rain can make gardening a challenge.
-This blog is the gateway to a series of my blogs showing you how I deal with these conditions................5th February 2017.
+It is the gateway to a series of my blogs showing you how I deal with these conditions....John Ashworth 22/04/2017.

 I realised when designing my Garden Ecobed that fertility would be an important issue.
 After considerable research on the internet and in organic gardening journals, I learned how plants are fed naturally.

-According to Dr Ingham all soils on the planet
+According to Dr Ingham, all soils on the planet

 after year.
 I never worry about pH, a thing of the past for me, the

 plants and microbes control all that.